textX/Arpeggio/docs/tutorials/csv.md

 We shall repeat the process above but we shall encode rules in PEG.
 We shall use clean PEG variant (`arpeggio.cleanpeg` module).

-First, create textual file `csv.peg` to store the grammar.
+First, create textual file `csvlang.peg` to store the grammar.

 - CSV file consists of one or more records or newlines and the End-Of-File at the end.